kodadjinn/jobguidesandhuds/README.md

 ===Troubleshooting===

+Enable all Battle text in one of the in-game chat tabs.
-Ensure that you have at least one text channel that displays /e aka /echo text.
+Ensure that you have at least one text tab that displays /e aka /echo text.
 Echo the command to yourself by adding /e before it.
-Example: /e /opener

-Enable Borderless Windowed or Windowed Mode before entering a command.
+Example: /e /opener Enable Borderless Windowed or Windowed Mode before entering a command.
 You do not need to use potions to complete openers.